Ph.D. Program in Clinical-Community Psychology

 • Letter of Intent (see additional guidelines)

-A detailed letter of interest and intent following the guidelines provided on the Application Form and above must be submitted.
+A detailed letter of interest and intent following the guidelines above must be submitted.
 This letter of intent requests information on clinical and/or community experience; research experience; interest in Rural and Indigenous Psychology; and a personal statement describing your professional goals and interests.
-Include copies of the Letter of Intent in both application packets you submit (i.e., one for the UAF Ph.D.
-Program Coordinator and one for the UAA Ph.D.
-Program Coordinator).

 • Professional Vita

-Professional vita, including documentation regarding academic, research, and professional experiences; special projects and activities; and recognitions or honors.
-Include copies of your vita in both application packets you submit (i.e., one for the UAF Ph.D.
-Program Coordinator and one for the UAA Ph.D.
-Program Coordinator).
+Professional vita, including documentation regarding academic, research, and professional experiences; special projects and activities; and recognitions or honors. .

 • Reference Letters (see additional guidelines)

-In addition to completing the criminal background checks, students must complete a disclosure statement.
-The disclosure statement must accompany the student’s application to the Ph.D. program and it must disclose all criminal convictions as well as substance abuse and or other social/emotional problems.
+In addition to completing the identity history, students must complete the Program Question page within the Application for Admission that contains program's the Disclosure Statement.
+The disclosure statement will accompany the student’s application to the Ph.D. program and it must disclose all criminal convictions as well as substance abuse and or other social/emotional problems.
 Disclosure of this information does not automatically preclude admission.
 However, students must have no recent history of impairment due to alcohol or substance abuse which may hamper their ability to complete the program in a professional and ethical manner.
-The PhD Admissions Committee will, in its discretion, deny an applicant admission if it finds that the applicant’s history of felony or misdemeanor convictions make the applicant unsuitable for the practice of psychology.
+The Ph.D.
+Admissions Committee will, in its discretion, deny an applicant admission if it finds that the applicant’s history of felony or misdemeanor convictions make the applicant unsuitable for the practice of psychology.
 The committee will consider the type, number and recency of any convictions.
 Notwithstanding the above, a person who has been convicted of a felony crime against a person within the ten years before the date of application is unfit for admission to the program and will be denied.
-Please do not pre-sign the form as the Notary Public needs to witness applicants signing the form.

 • UAA Master of Science, Clinical Psychology Option

-Applicants admitted into the PhD program have the option of obtaining the UAA M.S., Clinical Psychology degree en route to the PhD.
-Those who are invited to the interview and are interested in obtaining the M.S. degree are asked to bring with them the UAA Application for Admission including the admission payment of $60 (Do not apply on-line, applications and payment will be processed after applicants have been admitted to the PhD Program).
-Application for Admission will only be processed for those who are admitted into the PhD program.
+Applicants admitted into the Ph.D. program have the option of obtaining the UAA M.S., Clinical Psychology degree en route to the Ph.D.
+Those who are invited to the interview and are interested in obtaining the M.S. degree are asked to bring with them the UAA Application for Admission (Do not apply on-line, applications and payment will be processed after applicants have been admitted to the PhD Program).
+Application for Admission will only be processed for those who are admitted into the Ph.D. program

 International Students are also required to submit the following items: